 Nowadays Christians who seek to follow the lost church-format are called house church Christians.
 However the lost church-format can be applied in any kind of building.

 The lost church-format has been widely used during the past 75 or so years by a group that doesn’t even claim to be a Christian group.
 Alcoholics Anonymous (AA) uses the lost church-format.
 They gather in their meetings and allow free and open sharing, reading, confessing, encouraging, supporting.

 Why is it that an international group of people seeking freedom from the bondage to drinking would welcome the Biblical church-format that is foreign to almost all church services?
 1) They are desperate for help.
 2) They have no pride left, so they feel like they have nothing to lose.
 3) They are willing to try a format that may cause them some discomfort and/or embarrassment.
 4) They find that the lost church-format produces amazing personal and spiritual growth.

 Since the Biblical, lost church-format works so well for AA, just think what it could do for churches!
-Come and experience the lost church-format at The Salvation Army Berry Street, 225 Berry St., Nashville, 37207 — Sunday mornings @ 10:45 and Thursday nights @ 6:30.
+Come and experience the lost church-format at The Salvation Army Berry Street, 225 Berry St., Nashville, 37207 — Sunday mornings @ 10:45.